Auriium/beetle/readme.md

 Beetle has a large focus on being object oriented and scalable.

+# What does Beetle offer?

+- Service registry
+- File management and configuration
+- Flexible data storage with transactional-style handling, abstracted between multiple layers of interfaces.
+- Runner / taskfutures, a mashup of completablefutures with features like taskchain
+- Basic command binding system for platforms that support commands (Check out Branch!)
+- Randomizers
+- (soon) Data messaging channels

 # What platforms does Beetle operate on?

 - Spigot